CptMeetKat/Wayland-GUI-ToolKit/README.md

 # Wayland GUI Toolkit
 A demo framework for creating a Wayland GUI in C pixel by pixel

+## Pre-requisites
+- Linux Distribution with WayLand > 1.2
+  - Tested for Ubuntu 22.04

 ## To Run Demo
 1. Clone repository
 2. Build demo file with `./build -t`